Laura-Keen/to-do-list/README.md

 ## Build Your Own

-If you would like to build your own to do list, please refer to the instructions.md document
+If you would like to build your own version of this project, you can set it up by referring to the instructions.md document